Cushing’s Disease in Horses - PPID Causes, Signs & Treatment

 - Add controlled exercise if the hooves are stable and the vet approves it

-Controlled activity for the PPID horse needs to be just as tailored to the individual as the preventive care and diet.
-Otherwise healthy animals diagnosed with Cushing’s that are responding well to treatment and management are encouraged to continue with their regular exercise program.
-Cushing’s and/or EMS horses with a history of laminitis should gradually return to exercise under a veterinarian’s direction.
+Controlled activity needs to be just as tailored to the individual horse as the preventive care and diet.
+Otherwise, healthy horses diagnosed with Cushing’s that are responding well to treatment and management are encouraged to continue with their regular exercise program.
+Horses with a history of laminitis should gradually return to exercise under a veterinarian’s direction.

-Many owners ask: Can I ride my horse with Cushing’s?
-It can depend on a variety of factors.
-Structured exercise is highly recommended for horses with either or both conditions that are overweight or obese, as long as the feet are stable and there are no other soundness issues.
+Structured exercise is highly recommended for horses, as long as the feet are stable and there are no other soundness issues.
 The EEG has specific guidelines for the level, duration, and intensity of workouts.
-However, most experts agree that all levels of exercise (walk, trot, and canter; ridden and unridden) are likely to be help reduce weight and improve insulin sensitivity in horses with insulin dysregulation (IR and HI).
+However, most experts agree that all levels of exercise (walk, trot, and canter; ridden and unridden) are likely to be help reduce weight and improve insulin sensitivity in horses with ID.

-Pituitary Pars Intermedia Dysfunction (PPID), also known as Equine Cushing’s Disease, can be challenging to recognize, diagnose, and manage.
-A horse’s best chances for a successful outcome hinges on:
+PPID, also known as Equine Cushing’s Disease, involves the pituitary gland.
+A horse’s best chances for a successful outcome hinge on:

-- veterinarian confirmation through history-taking, physical exam, and blood testing; and
+- veterinarian confirmation through history-taking, physical exam, and blood testing

 - a coordinated management plan

 While there is an FDA-approved treatment for PPID, it is not a cure.
 It is also unlikely a horse’s lifespan can be prolonged.
-However, administering Prascend (pergolide) – along with wellness care, appropriate nutrition, and controlled exercise -- may slow progression of the disease and improve the horse’s quality of life.
+However, administering Prascend (pergolide) – along with managing clinical symptoms, appropriate nutrition, and controlled exercise - may slow progression of the disease.
+With proper wellness care and management, horses with Cushing’s can improve the quality of their lives.